Make a PayPal Donation

 crypto map outside_map 1 set security-association lifetime kilobytes 4608000

-As before, if you have many VPN tunnels locate the one whose IP address matches the IP at the main site (In this example 234.234.234.234).
-So we now know that this cryptomap access-list is called outside_1_cryptomap, to see what that's doing issue the following command,
+As before, if you have many VPN tunnels, locate the one whose IP address matches the IP at the main site (in this example 234.234.234.234).
+So we now know that this cryptomap access-list is called outside_1_cryptomap, to see what that’s doing issue the following command:

 RemoteSite(config)# show run access-list outside_1_cryptomap